rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 SGX-AGENT: sgx_agent_aas.sh

 SQVS: sqvs_aas_curl.sh

+for Key Broker Service and Integration Hub User and Roles creation, Please refer to the appendix section for a sample script

 The output of these scripts is a bearer-token which needs to be updated in the BEARER_TOKEN env variable in the corresponding component’s env file.